Metro-Goldwyn-Mayer: Bidding war and corporate reorganization

-In 2006, MGM announced it would return as a theatrical distribution company.
+In February 2006, MGM announced it would return as a theatrical distribution company.
 MGM struck deals with The Weinstein Company (TWC), Lakeshore Entertainment, Bauer Martinez, and many other independent studios, and then announced its plans to release 14 feature films for 2006 and early 2007.
 MGM also hoped to increase the amount to over 20 by 2007.
 Lucky Number Slevin, released April 7, was the first film released under the new MGM era.
-The TWC distribution agreement covered three years and got TWC films, but was ended three months early.
+The TWC distribution agreement covered three years, but ended three months early.

 On May 31, 2006, MGM announced it would transfer the majority of its home video output from Sony Pictures Home Entertainment to 20th Century Fox Home Entertainment.
 MGM also announced plans to restructure its worldwide television distribution operation.
 In addition, MGM signed a deal with New Line Television in which MGM would handle New Line's U.S. film and series television syndication packages.
 MGM served as New Line's barter sales representative in the television arena until 2008.

 A tentative agreement was signed in Seoul on March 15, 2006, between MGM, South Korea-based entertainment agency Glovit and Busan city officials for a theme park scheduled to open in 2011.
-MGM Studio City was projected to cost $1.02 billion build on 245 acres owned by the city in a planned tourist district and contain 27 attractions, a film academy with movie sets, hotels, restaurants and shopping facilities.
+MGM Studio City was projected to cost $1.02 billion, built on 245 acres owned by the city in a planned tourist district and contain 27 attractions, a film academy with movie sets, hotels, restaurants and shopping facilities.
 Glovit was expected to find funding and oversee management of the park, while MGM received a licensing agreement making them handle content and overall planning and the option to buy a 5%–10% share.

 On November 2, 2006, producer/actor Tom Cruise and his production partner, Paula Wagner, signed an agreement with MGM to run United Artists.
 Wagner served as United Artists' chief executive.